Power-law decay of weights and recurrence of the two-dimensional VRJP: Inputs on the weight distribution

 \section{Inputs on the weight distribution}

 Let $G$ be a finite connected graph, $W:E(G)\to(0,\infty)$ and $o\in G$.
 We describe two inputs on the density~\eqref{eq:density rho} of the weight vector $u$.

-The first input is known as a \emph{Ward identity}. \begin{theorem} If $u$ is sampled from the density~\eqref{eq:density rho} then $\mathbb{E}e^{u(x)}=1$ for all $x\in G$. \end{theorem} See \cite{DMR17}, formula (5.26) (formula (5.19) in the arXiv version).
+The first input is known as a \emph{Ward identity}. \begin{theorem} If $u$ is sampled from the density~\eqref{eq:density rho} then $\mathbb{E}e^{u_x}=1$ for all $x\in G$. \end{theorem} See \cite{DMR17}, formula (5.26) (formula (5.19) in the arXiv version).
 The model is defined slightly differently in \cite{DMR17}, there is an extra function $s:\go\to\R$ and an extra term in the density, $\exp(-\tfrac{1}{2}s^{t}As)$.
 Our model is the marginal distribution of $u$ in the model of \cite{DMR17}: integrating the term $\exp(-\tfrac{1}{2}s^{t}As)$ gives a term $(2\pi)^{-(|G|-1)/2}D(W,u)^{-1/2}$ which, together with the term $D(W,u)$ in \cite{DMR17}, gives our term $(2\pi)^{-(|G|-1)/2}\sqrt{D(W,u)}$.

 The second input is a simple log-convexity property which will be key to the application of Mermin--Wagner type techniques in the proof of Theorem~\ref{thm:main}.
-This is well-known (see, e.g., the seminal paper of Spencer--Zirnbauer~\cite{SZ04} for a use in a similar context), but for completeness we provide a proof.
+This is well-known (see, e.g., Disertori--Spencer--Zirnbauer~\cite[Remark 2.3]{DSZ10} where the proof is attributed to David Brydges), but for completeness we provide a proof.

 \begin{lemma} Let $A$ be the matrix given by~\eqref{eq:A matrix}.
 Let $D(W,u)$ be the determinant of any diagonal minor of $A$.
 Then $\sqrt{D(W,u)}$ is a log-convex function of $u$. \end{lemma}

 \begin{proof} Since $A$ is a Laplacian matrix, i.e.\ a symmteric matrix with nonpositive off-diagonal entries and rows summing to 0, we may apply the matrix-tree theorem \cite[theorem 1.19]{HMM08}.
 It gives